Skip to main content

 The costs of being subject to an enforcement action go beyond extra regulatory scrutiny in subsequent examinations.
 Institutions under the latest round of actions must report the enforcement action in communications with their shareholders and spend significant sums of money to hire outside consultants to train employees, audit the revised BSA programs and backfile required reports.
 They also must submit planned actions to the regulators involved for prior approval, as well as report regularly (usually quarterly) on their progress in remediating the deficiencies that led to their particular enforcement action.

-An interagency BSA enforcement policy statement clarifies that formal enforcement actions will not be issued for minor BSA infractions.
+An interagency BSA enforcement policy statement clarifies that regulators will not issue formal enforcement actions for minor BSA infractions.
 These enforcement actions are levied against financial institutions – including community banks – with significant breakdowns in their BSA compliance systems.
-The consent and other orders illustrate that all banks are expected to have very specific procedures for how they will collect customer information, predict customer account activity, utilize transaction monitoring reports, and train and manage employees with BSA-related responsibilities.
+The consent and other orders show that regulators expect all banks to have very specific procedures for collecting customer information, predicting customer account activity, utilizing transaction monitoring reports, and training and managing employees with BSA-related responsibilities.

 Be sure that you are not an object lesson for your banking fellows.
 If we can help, contact us today.